 - Sign a legal declaration to say they are a ‘fit and proper person’ to be a landlord.

 Property Redress Scheme

 From the 1st October 2014 it became a necessity for all Lettings Agents to be part of a Government redress scheme.
-All of Homemaker Properties lettings companies are part of the Property Redress Scheme, through their membership with UKALA.
+As a result, all of Homemaker Properties lettings companies are part of the Property Redress Scheme, through their membership with UKALA.

-The Property Redress Scheme is an independent body and not part of Homemaker Properties.
-They work to resolve property related disputes by investigating complaints fairly, listening to both sides of the story and looking at the facts.
-They decide on what action should be taken in order to resolve the issue.
+The Property Redress Scheme (PRS) is an independent body and not part of Homemaker Properties.
+The PRS work to resolve property related disputes by investigating complaints fairly, listening to both sides of the story and looking at the facts.
+In conclusion, they decide the action to be taken to resolve the issue.